 Female genital mutilation is widely accepted - more than a quarter of women have been cut.

 How we're helping

-We're providing life's essentials - clean water, sanitation and quality healthcare - and making sure children get a quality education by building schools and helping more children attend them.
+With help from child sponsors, we're providing life's essentials - clean water, sanitation and quality healthcare - and making sure children get a quality education by building schools and helping more children attend them.